Skip to main content

 Storyteller ...

 Writer, performing artist, workshop facilitator, dream-sailor, beeperson.
 An eco-feminist with a passion for language, mythology and Nature.
 Born and raised in Amman, she completed her higher education in the United States (BA Psychology; MA Consciousness and Dreams.)
 She is most known for her bilingual play "In the Lost and Found: حقيبه حمراء which landed her a playwrights' award and flew her to perform across the world.
 After that, she had several successes, but then committed a crime that made her a persona non-grata (curious?).
-She was rescued by a pirate that took her to the Netherlands .... to live on a boat of dreams... but the storm found them ....
+She boarded a pirate's ship that took her to the Netherlands .... to live in a bohemian paradise of dreams... but the storm found them .... and ofcourse it would... you can't escape your destiny.

-I could go on ... drawing a story on the canvas of my imagination.
+I could go on ... drawing a story on the canvas of my imagination - but I'll stop here today.

 To sum it up...

-I wear mane hats and have many moods.
+I wear many hats and have many moods.

 My creative endeavours, persona's and sub-personalities you can find linked on my website: